hhsksonu/Homepage/README.md

 Overview
-This project is an online tutorial homepage designed to provide users with information about the services offered by "One Tutor".
+This project is an online tutorial homepage designed to provide users with information about the services".
 The homepage features a clean and modern design, utilizing HTML and CSS to create an engaging user experience.

 File Structure
 index.html: The main HTML file that contains the structure and content of the homepage.